franciskendrick/Wanted/README.md

 <!-- Description -->
 # **Wanted**
 Description: A single player game inspired by PolyMars' GMTK Game Jam 2019 entry, The Only Outlaw.
-This project was created using pythong 3.9, pygame, tkinter, modules from python3, and JSON.
+This project was created using python 3.9, pygame, tkinter, modules from python3, and JSON.

 <!-- Required -->
 # **Required:**